felixlopz/hubrise-test-task/content/apps/uber-eats/en/push-catalog.md

 You can also configure the bridge to push your catalog to Uber Eats every time it is updated on HubRise.
 For more information, see [Catalog](/apps/uber-eats/configuration#catalog).

-This page explains how you can update your menu on Uber Eats, and what information about HubRise catalogs can be pushed to the platform.
+This page explains how to push your catalog, and what information is sent to Uber Eats.

 ## Populate a HubRise Catalog